oduwairi/parking_dqn/README.md

 ---

-**Current Status**: Phase 1 implementation complete and ready for testing.
-Next step is to run `python test_phase1.py` to validate the basic environment setup.
+**Current Status**: Phase 4 implementation complete and tested.
+DQN network architecture with 136,711 parameters fully operational and integrated with autonomous parking environment.
+Next step is to implement the complete training pipeline (Phase 5).